danielberkompas/mithril/docs/anti-patterns.md

 ### Why

-Creating a relationship between domains creates a dependency between them.
+Creating an Ecto relationship between domain schemas creates a dependency between them.
 It makes Domain A rely on Domain B's internal data storage logic, tightly coupling both domains to that logic.

 It encourages you to use implicit data fetching logic via `Repo.preload`